 Walker’s practice involves using unstable materials and making technology intimate and queer.
 Several resin birds have nested among Walker’s garden of steel flowers, which has grown across the floor of 16 Nicholson Street.
 They are posed in lethargic states of decline, one of the birds crying bodily fluids into the dependent mouth of another below.

-The publication accompanying the exhibition will be released digitally and in paper copy on 07.05.21.
+The publication accompanying the exhibition was released digitally and in paper copy on 07.05.21.

 Curator: Isabella Shields.

 Plinth Design and Carpentry: Arne Wern.